Fauna: Stygofauna

-Stygofauna are any fauna that live in groundwater systems or aquifers, such as caves, fissures and vugs.
+Stygofauna is any fauna that lives in groundwater systems or aquifers, such as caves, fissures and vugs.
 Stygofauna and troglofauna are the two types of subterranean fauna (based on life-history).
-Both are associated with subterranean environments – stygofauna are associated with water, and troglofauna with caves and spaces above the water table.
+Both are associated with subterranean environments – stygofauna is associated with water, and troglofauna with caves and spaces above the water table.
 Stygofauna can live within freshwater aquifers and within the pore spaces of limestone, calcrete or laterite, whilst larger animals can be found in cave waters and wells.
 Stygofaunal animals, like troglofauna, are divided into three groups based on their life history - stygophiles, stygoxenes, and stygobites.

 Troglofauna

 Troglofauna are small cave-dwelling animals that have adapted to their dark surroundings.
 Troglofauna and stygofauna are the two types of subterranean fauna (based on life-history).
-Both are associated with subterranean environments – troglofauna are associated with caves and spaces above the water table and stygofauna with water.
+Both are associated with subterranean environments – troglofauna is associated with caves and spaces above the water table and stygofauna with water.
 Troglofaunal species include spiders, insects, myriapods and others.
-Some troglofauna live permanently underground and cannot survive outside the cave environment.
+Some troglofauna lives permanently underground and cannot survive outside the cave environment.
 Troglofauna adaptations and characteristics include a heightened sense of hearing, touch and smell.
 Loss of under-used senses is apparent in the lack of pigmentation as well as eyesight in most troglofauna.
 Troglofauna insects may exhibit a lack of wings and longer appendages.